2025 Louvre heist: Investigation

 The Paris prosecutor's office opened an investigation into the incident, with the prosecutor Laure Beccuau saying that 60 people had been assigned to the investigation.
 Interior minister Laurent Nuñez said in a later statement that more than 100 investigators were assigned; more than 150 pieces of evidence were collected, including fingerprints and DNA.

 Police reviewed CCTV footage along the escape route.
 Photographs showed a small truck parked next to the museum with its lift extended up to a first-floor balcony.
 Le Parisien reported that the police recovered power tools, a blowtorch, gasoline, gloves, a walkie-talkie, a blanket and a crown at the scene.

 Four people were suspected of participating in the robbery itself.
 Two individuals were arrested in connection with the robbery on 25 October, one of them at Charles de Gaulle Airport while trying to board a plane bound for Algeria.
 Both were already known to police from past burglary cases.
 Investigators said they matched trace DNA evidence recovered from a helmet left at the scene of the crime to one of the suspects.
 After four days, the prosecutor's office revealed that the two arrested had partially admitted to their involvement, and that they were charged with vols en bande organisée (organised gang theft) and association de malfaiteurs (criminal conspiracy).

 Five more suspects were arrested on 29 October, only one of them thought to be part of the four-man team.
 Two were charged before a magistrate on 31 October: a 37-year-old-man (theft and criminal conspiracy) and a 38-year-old-woman (organised theft and criminal conspiracy with a view to committing a crime).
 Both denied any involvement.
 Three were released.

-One other suspect is still at large.
+The prosecutor's office reported on 25 November that four more suspects from Paris were detained by police.
+One was charged before a magistrate on 27 November: a 39-year-old man (organised gang theft and criminal conspiracy).
+The man is believed to be the final member of the four-man team.
+The other three detained on 27 November were released.

-The location of the jewels is still unknown.
+The location of the jewels remains unknown as of August 2026.